garrettdreyfus/MITgcm_ISC/README.md

 The analysis and graphing code is contained in the analysis folder.

-If you are interested in running or even reading the software please reach out to me at gdf@ucla.edu it would make my day!
+If you are interested in running or just have questions reading the software please reach out to me at gdf@ucla.edu it would make my day!